spacetelescope/jwst/docs/jwst/pipeline/calwebb_wfs-image3.rst

 :Data model: `~stdatamodels.jwst.datamodels.ImageModel`
 :File suffix: _wfscmb

-The output is a combined image, using the product type suffix "_wfscmb."
+The output is a combined image, using the product type suffix "_wfscmb".
 See :ref:`wfs_combine <wfs_combine_step>` for details on how this combined image is produced.